PacoReinaCampo/PU-RISCV/doc/isa/markdown/architecture/enums.md

 | `fclass`  | `signaling_nan`        | `256`     | `signaling NaN`                                      | `1.7-`        |
 | `fclass`  | `quiet_nan`            | `512`     | `quiet NaN`                                          | `1.7-`        |

-: Floating Point Types Returned by fclass
+:Floating Point Types Returned by fclass

 The table enumerates the specific types of floating-point values returned by the `fclass` instruction based on IEEE 754 classifications.